CerIsaiah/CerIsaiah/README.md

 I’m a software engineer that likes to make cool stuff that people use.

-I like going from idea → deployed product → real users fast so primarily ive been working on consumer apps.
+I like going from idea → deployed product → real users fast so primarily I've been working on consumer apps.

 ---